joyously/shortcode-lister/readme.txt

 You can remove the donate link by changing the line $show_donation = "true"; to $show_donation = "false"; in shortcode-lister.php.
 This plugin is free to use, and a donation is not required, but does help to encourage future development of this and other plugins.

 == Screenshots ==
-1. Shortcode Lister menu screenshot1.png.
+1. Shortcode Lister menu screenshot-1.png
-2. Shortcode Lister menu shown on the Page editor screen screenshot2.png.
+2. Shortcode Lister menu shown on the Page editor screen screenshot-2.png

 == Changelog ==
+= 1.0.1 =
+* Minor fixes.

 = 1.0 =
 * Initial release.

 == Upgrade Notice ==
+= 1.0.1 =
+* Minor fixes.

 = 1.0 =
 * Initial release.